 Our brains haven’t evolved to distinguish high-stakes situations from real physical danger.
 When you face an important, possibly life-changing event (public speaking, job interviews, critical meetings, etc.), your body goes into FOF.

 When you get home, the impact on your body is relieved somewhat, but not 100%.
 When your work is incredibly demanding, the effect is exponential.
+So the tension is just piling up in your muscles.

 Remove the tension from your body.